 Although it took me a few years to tackle all the items on this list, the first four are the most important, and you can start those right away with quick results!
 I can happily say that nowadays I don’t struggle with PMS.
 Occasionally I’ll be a little more tired and need a nap, or I’ll notice slight irritability.
 If I feel my PMS symptoms worsen, I know it’s time to support my adrenals, adjust my diet, and support liver detox.

 - The first item I tackled was addressing my adrenal fatigue and stress levels.
 I did saliva testing to check my hormone levels, which were low across the board from because of my crazy high stress and being on birth control pills.
 I took a variety of adaptogenic herbs and nutrients to rebuild adrenal health.
 I started with this adrenal support blend that works really well for high or low cortisol: take two twice daily, after breakfast and lunch.
+If you know you have low cortisol, this one works better.

 - I made sure I was getting enough B vitamins and minerals (calcium and magnesium especially), two nutrient deficiencies that accompany PMS.